secwexen/security-playbooks/DISCLAIMER.md

 ## 7. Acknowledgement & Acceptance

-By using this repository, you acknowledge and accept these terms.
+By accessing, cloning, or using this repository, you acknowledge that you have read, understood, and agreed to all terms listed in this disclaimer.